Key Takeaways

 What Trucking Companies Don't Want You to Know

-Sophisticated trucking companies and their insurers understand ECM evidence better than most plaintiffs—and they act accordingly.
-Carriers frequently download ECM data immediately after an accident for their own internal files, with no intention of voluntarily sharing it with the injured party.
-They may claim the data was not recoverable when it was, or could have been with prompt and proper effort.
-They may send the truck for immediate repair—effectively destroying the ECM data—before the opposing party has an opportunity to request a download.
-They may argue that the ECM data is "proprietary" to delay or prevent access through discovery.
+Sophisticated trucking companies and their insurers understand ECM evidence better than most plaintiffs, and they act quickly after major crashes.
+Carriers may download ECM data immediately for their own internal files without voluntarily sharing it with the injured party.
+They may send the truck for repair before the opposing party has an opportunity to request a download, or they may argue that the ECM data is proprietary or difficult to retrieve.
+Early counsel can reduce those risks.

 This is why hiring experienced trucking accident counsel immediately after a crash matters.
 Attorneys who handle trucking accident litigation know the carriers' playbook and can send spoliation demands, seek emergency court orders to preserve evidence, and retain independent accident reconstruction experts to extract and analyze ECM data before the carrier has an opportunity to make it disappear.